Bill Gates' summer reading list will keep your brain busy during lockdown

-For the latest iteration of his annual tradition, Microsoft co-founder Bill Gates on Monday recommended a new crop of books as part of his summer reading list.
+In the latest iteration of his annual tradition, Microsoft co-founder Bill Gates on Monday recommended a new crop of books for his summer reading list.
 Bounded by some heavy topics -- a historical appraisal of the 1918 influenza pandemic, along with the memoir of a therapist who survived Auschwitz -- the list offers lessons on survival and success, as well as a heavy dose of distraction.

 "Most of my conversations and meetings these days are about COVID-19 and how we can stem the tide," Gates wrote in a Monday blog post on GatesNotes.
 "But I'm also often asked about what I am reading and watching-either because people want to learn more about pandemics, or because they are looking for a distraction."